gerlacdt/oauth-spring-boot/README.md

 ### Export data from Keycloak container

-Keycloak as container start blank, i.e. no clients, no users no roles.
+Keycloak starts normally empty, i.e. no clients, no users no roles.
 In order to have to start a preconfigured Keycloak, one has to export the data and use the JSON files as import during startup.
-The following describes how to export "all" data.
-It's cumbersome and you have to do a _container dance_ since Keycloak does not offer a complete export at runtime.
+The following describes how to export "all" data. you have to do a _container dance_ since Keycloak does not offer a complete export during runtime.

 Preconfigured users: